 With that cop-out, we will move on to public art.
 Public art has been around for thousands of years.
-It includes monuments, statues, architectural creations (such as buildings), murals, graffitti .... you name it.
-According to some people, it even includes performances of dance, music and theater just so long as they are free and open to the public.
+It includes monuments, statues, architectural creations (such as buildings), murals, graffiti .... you name it.
+Some people even include performances of dance, music and theater just so long as they are free and open to the public.

-For our purposes, we'll focus on the plastic arts: painting, pottery, architectural structures, murals ... just so long as they have been deliberately created in a public space with the intention that it be viewed by the general public to be public art.
-This includes murals over highways, art painted on the outsides of buildings that are visible to the general public, statues in public places, and so forth.
+For our purposes, we'll focus on the plastic arts: painting, pottery, architectural structures, murals ... just so long as they have been deliberately created in a public space with the intention that they be viewed by the general public.
+This will include murals over highways, art painted on the outsides of buildings that are visible to the general public, statues in public places and so forth.

 There has been a modern movement dating in particular from the 1970s to create public art that would not only be visible but also appealing to the general public.
 In many cases, these art works have been intended to inspire people to action or to make them feel part of a community.

 Much of artist Hershell West's work falls squarely into this movement, from the murals he created in public spaces in Florida focused on civil rights leaders such as Dr. Martin Luther King, Jr. to one he painted in Oakland, California, featuring two local residents.
 This brings up the thought that the San Francisco Bay Area is full of public art.
-For example, the sculptural hearts that the city of San Francisco commissioned in the early 2000s are another great example of public art, as are the many fine murals in the Mission District.
+For example, the sculptural hearts that the City of San Francisco commissioned in the early 2000s are a great example of public art, as are the many fine murals in the Mission District.

 A wonderful statue made out of found materials out by the San Francisco Bay in the City of Albany is surely public art (SEE photo to the left).
-It's located in a public park and is accessible to anyone who wants to walk out there.
-Even other examples are the murals painted on freeway overpasses, including those in West Contra Costa County, California, many of which are the work of John Wehrle in which Hershell West was his assistant.
-These were commissioned by the cities of Richmond and Pinole which points up another angle: much of public art is publicly funded, that is to say, is funded by public entities such as local government.
+It's located in a public park and is accessible to anyone who is willing to walk out there.
+Other examples are murals painted on freeway overpasses, including those in West Contra Costa County, California, many of which are the work of John Wehrle assisted by Hershell West.
+These were commissioned by the cities of Richmond and Pinole which points up another angle: much of public art is publicly funded, that is to say, funded by public entities such as local government.